top of page

 Is there a single issue that has helped determine ALRiM's direction?

 Risk management has moved beyond the risk management department and has become essential in every organisation, at all levels.
 Risk management has become an integral part of governance.
 It encompasses a much broader scope than its past focus on financial risks.
+ALRiM has become a well-known and recognised player in the Luxembourg financial centre, and its main mission is to promote a risk management culture for all players in the centre and for all types of companies.

 How is ALRiM seeking to develop an awareness of the need for risk management?